yoavgur/BonaFide/README.md

   src="https://github.com/user-attachments/assets/a51b670c-b1bd-4fed-8af5-a9e04f0d4524"
 />

-Code for reproducing the results of the **BonaFide** paper on chain-of-thought faithfulness in language models.
+**BonaFide** is a benchmark of chain-of-thought traces annotated with ground-truth faithfulness labels, where a step is faithful iff the process it describes matches the model's actual computation.
+The labels enable direct meta-evaluation of CoT faithfulness metrics at both the step and CoT level.

-This repository contains the full pipeline for building BonaFide-style labeled CoT data — generation, LLM-judge analysis, label extraction, and dataset filtering — together with the faithfulness metric implementations evaluated in the paper.
+This repository contains the code for reproducing the results of the **BonaFide** paper.
+It includes the full pipeline for building BonaFide-style labeled CoT data — generation, LLM-judge analysis, label extraction, and dataset filtering — together with the faithfulness metric implementations evaluated in the paper.
 <br clear="right"/>

 See the complete BonaFide dataset and leaderboard on [HuggingFace](https://huggingface.co/collections/yoavgurarieh/bonafide), and the paper on [arXiv](https://arxiv.org/pdf/2605.25052)!